Skip to contents

 pcr_plot(dat)

-#> Warning: Removed 24 rows containing missing values (position_stack).
+#> Warning: Removed 24 rows containing missing values or values outside the scale range

 We notice the differences between cell lines, but the large dynamic range makes it difficult to look at differences between conditions.
 We can split the data up by cell line and then recalculate rqs individually.